spectrocloud/librarium/content/docs/04-clusters/20-cluster-groups/10-create-cluster-group.md

 # Manage your Cluster Group

 Once the cluster group is created, the day two operations can be performed from the cluster group's **Settings** options.
-To access a cluster group's settings, navigate to the left **Main Menu** and select **Cluster Groups**.
-Select the cluster group you want to review or modify the settings.
-Click on the **Settings** button.
+To access cluster group settings, navigate to the left **Main Menu** and select **Cluster Groups**.
+Select a cluster group, and click the **Settings** button.

 ## Add a Host Cluster to the Group